mattmccreesh/sHeap/README.md

 `pool_hash_table.c` - This is the hash table to map allocation sites to pools.
 Pools are defined by the sizetable for the pool, so this maps alloc site to a sizetable element which in turn stores head pointers for size classes for that call site.

 `util.c` - This defines util functions for allocations, system calls, and debugging utilities.
 For example, it allocates memory with sys call.
 It also provides printing utilities as printf uses malloc and should not be used for debugging within malloc

+## Results
+This resulted in a very well received papare and presentation (adding this a year later as I'm testing some git permissions to diagnose an issue I"m having)